Marga's Modified Qaubili Pilau Recipe

 · 1 cup water

-In a heavy pot, fry the onions until golden brown.
+Instructions In a heavy pot, fry the onions until golden brown.
 Cut the lamb into bite-size cubes and add to the onions.
 Add salt and spices.
 Add water.
 Mix well, cover and cook until the lamb is done.

 Meanwhile cut the carrots into toothpick-size pieces.
 Fry them on vegetable oil with sugar until tender.
 Remove from oil.
 Add raisins to the oil and fry until they swell up.
 Remove from the oil.
 Add almonds to the oil and brown.
 Remove and set aside.